yugenomnia/omnia/_pages/bookings.md

   of seven or more are invited to enjoy our curated set menu featuring our seasonally sourced dishes, and timeless classics.
 main_img: /assets/images/group-bookings-1st-photo1.jpeg
-first_text: >-
+first_text: >
   When it’s time to organise your birthday dinner, a big family lunch or a meal with your business partners, a group booking is the perfect way to simplify ordering while still getting the most out of our Chef’s repertoire.
-second_text: >-

   Plan your next celebration with us at Omnia Bistro.
 We’re here to talk about dietary specifics and little extras to make your experience memorable.
 Parties of seven or more are invited to enjoy our curated set menu featuring our